plantbreeding/BrAPI/Specification/README.md

 ### Date and timestamp fields

 Date and timestamp fields are coded in the ISO 8601 standard, extended format.
-If the field name ends in "Date", only the date portion is required, for example "2017-06-16".
+If the field name ends in "Date", only the date portion should be provided, for example "2017-06-16".
 If a field ends in "Timestamp", the date, time and time zone information needs to be provided, as in this example: "2017-06-16T14:47:23-0600".
+In version 1, milliseconds are not supported.

 ### Asynchronous Processing